warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_createapp.md

 ```
 {:codeblock}

-Our application operates as a very simple webserver,
+The application operates as a simple webserver,
 showing only one page:
 a log containing the results of connecting to the {{site.data.keyword.cloudant_short_notm}} database instance
 and creating a database.

-We must therefore include the components so that the application can serve a web page:
+The application requires components for serving a web page:

 ```python
 # Simplify access to basic Python web server tools.